thomasrogerlux/typescript-react-ssr-boilerplate/README.md

-# To-Do

-- [ ] Add React routeur
-- [ ] Add GraphQL support
-- [ ] Support hot reloading
-- [ ] Add testing tools (Jest ?)

 # Stack

-### This boilerplate use the following stack:
+### This boilerplate use the following tech stack:

 - TypeScript, as the main language used
 - Webpack, to bundle our source files
 - React, to build our UI
 - Redux, to manage the state of the app
-- Express, as a simple server to send the first view
+- Express, as a simple server to render initial page
+- Material UI, as a component library
-- Styled Components, to style our React components
+- JSS, to style our components

 # Installation